Propensity Score Propagation: A General Framework for Design-Based Inference with Unknown Propensity Scores

-When propensity scores are known (or treated as known), valid design-based inference methods have been well established across a wide range of settings, including causal inference, survey sampling, and missing data problems.
-Specifically, suppose there are $N$ study units.
-For each unit $i\in[N]$, let $Z_i\in \{0,1\}$ denote the design variable for unit $i$, such as a treatment indicator in causal inference, an inclusion indicator in survey sampling, or a missingness indicator in missing data problems, and let $Y_i$ denote the observed outcome.
-The true design distribution $\mathcal{P}$ governing the binary design variables $\mathbf{Z}=(Z_1,\dots,Z_N)$ is referred to as the \textit{propensity scores} \citep{rosenbaum1983central}.
+We review design-based inference when the design distribution is known.
+Suppose there are $N$ study units indexed by $[N]=\{1,\dots,N\}$, where $N>1$.
+For each unit $i$, let $Z_i\in\{0,1\}$ denote the design variable, such as a treatment indicator in causal inference or an inclusion indicator in survey sampling, and let $Y_i$ denote the observed outcome.
+We refer to the true design distribution $\mathcal P$ of $\mathbf Z=(Z_1,\dots,Z_N)$ as the \textit{propensity scores} \citep{rosenbaum1983central, rosenbaum2002observational}.